-All the values are in percentage points. except for the log permanent income (monthly): $\ln(P{i,t})$. a) College education and age correspond to the household head (the member of highest income).
+NOTES: All the values are in percentage points except for the log permanent income (monthly): $\ln(P{i,t})$.
 EFH (2017).
-All values use household weights (not adjusted for the size of the household debt).
+All values use household weights (not adjusted for the size of the household debt). ^aCollege education and age correspond to the household head (the member of highest income).